Considering an Alaskan Dream Cruise? Read our editor's day-by-day account of this small ship adventure.

 We started our morning with a leisurely breakfast and then a stroll around Sitka before meeting at the Alaskan Dream Cruises’ hospitality room near St. Michael’s Cathedral.
 It was clear from the get-go that this was to be a family cruise with far more kids than I’ve seen on previous small ship cruises.
 The youngest child was 6 years old; the oldest was my son at 18.
-(Ok, technically, he’s an adult, but he’s still my child!)
-Many of the children actually were traveling with their grandparents; one large group was 13 strong and consisted of Grandma and Grandpa, three adult children and their spouses, plus several grandkids.
+(Ok, technically, he’s an adult, but he’s still my baby!)
+Many of the children actually were traveling with their grandparents.
+One large group was 13 strong and consisted of Grandma and Grandpa, three adult children and their spouses, plus several grandkids.

 KidTripster Tip: When you arrive in Sitka, you’ll receive a list of all the passengers and their hometowns, so you can start to get to know your fellow passengers.

-In small groups, we walked to the nearby Sitka Sound Science Center.
+In small groups, we walked to nearby Sitka Sound Science Center.
 Here we were expertly guided through the small but informative learning center that also serves as a salmon hatchery.
 Seeing the various stages of the spawning process was really interesting, especially when you consider how important the salmon industry is to the state of Alaska.
-The center also has a large touch pool, where we were encouraged to feel starfish, sea anemone, sea slugs, and sea urchins.
+The center also had a large touch pool, where we were encouraged to feel starfish, sea anemone, sea slugs, and sea urchins.